mbitirini/savings-calculator-api/README.md

 Typically, when calculating the necessary monthly savings, you would expect a positive value indicating the amount you need to contribute regularly to achieve the specified future value (at least I have this idea, I'm not so aware of economical terms - yet :P)

--> In the scope of this API, I decided that the implementation ensures that a negative result is treated as zero.
+&rarr; In the scope of this API, I decided that the implementation ensures that a negative result is treated as zero.

 #### 3. Future Value is bigger or equal than Current Pot Size

 Again in the case of calculating the monthly savings target, some online calculators don't have a special way to handle this exception.

-In the scope of this API, I decided that if the Future Value is bigger or equal than Current Pot Size then the goal is achieved so the regular monthly amount needed is zero.
+&rarr; In the scope of this API, I decided that if the Future Value is bigger or equal than Current Pot Size then the goal is achieved so the regular monthly amount needed is zero.

 #### 4. Rounding in Financial Calculations

 The application does not round the calculated values.

-The API returns precise results for calculations, prioritizing accuracy.
+&rarr; The API returns precise results for calculations, prioritizing accuracy.

 #### 5. Error handling for incorrect variable types or inputs

-`class-validator` is used extensively in the DTO in order to ensure that the inputs have the valid type and are in the allowed range.
-If you try to put wrong type, value out of range or omit to put a variable necessary for this certain service, then an Error is thrown.
+`class-validator` in collaboration with GraphQL and its field checks, ensures that inputs have valid types and fall within the allowed range.
+If you attempt to assign a value of the wrong type, exceed the defined range or omit a necessary variable for a specific service, an error is thrown to maintain data integrity and consistency.

 ## Notes